Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/testing/techniques_and_tricks_for_debugging_multiplayer_games.md

 Sometimes, despite us using good debug rendering and logging it's still hard to understand what's going on even when going through the frames one by one.
 Increasing our FixedTimeStep setting to a ridiculous value (something as high as `0.2`) helps to have more time to really see what’s going on.

 The same applies to very high latencies (1000ms) - these stress the lag hiding techniques, allowing us to visualize what the different lag hiding techniques are doing.

+### Increase time before timeout when using breakpoints to debug a Client or Server

+Using breakpoints is a very common way of debugging a game, but, as it pauses the game, it can result in the connection timing out if you stay too long in this mode.
+To avoid this, you can temporarily increase the timeout value.
+If you are using the [UTP adapter for Netcode](../../transport-api/introduction.md) you can edit the `DisconnectTimeout` field of the `UnityTransport` script used by your `NetworkManager`.
+However, make sure that you reset this value afterwards when you're no longer debugging.